CompuTec/computec-docs/docs/wms/user-guide/weight-scales/mettler-toledo.md

 ![Mettler Toledo](./media/mettler-12.webp)

+---
-The weight scales are correctly configured and ready to work with CompuTec Gateway and CompuTec WMS 2.0.
+By following these steps, your Mettler Toledo weight scale will be correctly configured and ready for use with CompuTec Gateway and CompuTec WMS 2.0.
+This configuration ensures accurate data communication and efficient operation, streamlining your workflows.
+For further assistance, consult the official documentation or contact support.